buresjan/meshgen/documentation/geometry.md

 ## Key Concepts

 - Resolution: the voxel pitch is chosen so the longest axis has approximately `128 * resolution` cells.
+- Template alignment: templated geometries receive `DEFINE_RESOLUTION`, allowing them to add sub-voxel pads where needed (e.g., `junction_2d` extends the axial outlet slightly) so `.geo` and STL routes agree on the final filled slice.
 - Splitting: large models can be split along the leading axis and processed with multiple workers; results are stitched and filled once globally to match the no‑split behavior.
 - Labels: occupancy is converted to solver-ready labels (0 outside, 1 fluid, 2 wall, 3/4/5 near‑wall bands).
 Optional domain face tags `{N,E,S,W,B,F}` map to 11..16 on the fluid layer.